LOADING...

 Myth 4: It’s Hard to Maintain Evaporative Coolers

 Evaporative cooling system maintenance is simple and easy.
-Only clean water supply and routine cooling pad cleaning are needed.
+Only a clean water supply and routine cooling pad cleaning are needed.
 Degree Day offers solutions that are simple to maintain and have easily accessible parts, so maintenance won’t become a hassle.
 Maintaining your system properly also guarantees peak performance and prolongs its lifespan.

 Read Now: Maximizing Efficiency: The Benefits of Regular Maintenance of HVAC Equipment